 Eventually, all saddled up, we left the car and followed the path to the first waterfall.

-There are 4 waterfalls all together in a 6 mile walk that leads down to the Falls and back up again in an anti-clockwise route.
-The numbered markers were very easy to follow but I took a picture of the map just in case.
+There are 4 waterfalls all-together in a 6 mile walk that leads down to the waterfalls and back up again in an anti-clockwise route.
+The numbered markers are very easy to follow but I took a picture of the map just in case.

 At this point we decided to bypass 2 and 3 and go straight to waterfall 4 as this was the one you can walk behind.
 We figured if it took too long to see the others we didn’t want to risk the kids being too tired to see the final one.
-So onwards and…downwards, 165 steps to be exact (Finley counted) we approached Sgwd Yr Eira.
+So onward and…downwards.
+Down 165 steps to be exact (Finley counted).
+We approached Sgwd Yr Eira.
 The pièce de résistance.
 The ‘falls of snow’ as it’s otherwise known.
 A fantastic piece of nature standing right in front of us.
 The Afon Hepste plummets over the edge creating a curtain of water that can be stood behind, flowing down eventually meeting the Afon Mellte.

-We scrambled along the rocks to the left of the river bed, at one point Molly was pulling some matrix moves trying to keep her balance.
-The rocks were very slippy but as long as you don’t mind getting a bit of mud on your knees it’s worth the scramble.
+We scrambled along the rocks to the left of the river bed.
+At one point Molly was pulling some matrix moves trying to keep her balance.
+The rocks are very slippy but as long as you don’t mind getting a bit of mud on your knees, it’s worth the scramble.

-The ledge to get under the waterfall is one at a time, single file, feet sideways, but not for long.
-The space underneath the falls is actually quite spacious, we all fit underneath quite comfortably, even Superted, the class bear Oliver conveniently brought home for half term.
+The ledge to get under the waterfall is one at a time, single file, feet sideways.
+The space underneath the falls is actually quite spacious.
+We all fit underneath quite comfortably.
+Even Superted, the class bear Oliver conveniently brought home for half term.

-Eventually a mist had starting descending on us so we decided it was time to head back to the car.
+Eventually a mist started descending on us, so we decided it was time to head back to the car.
 Poor little Molly, because of her low muscle tone in her legs, was now finding the mud and hills a bit of a struggle.
 The terrain certainly wasn’t flat and lifting her legs took a bit of effort.
-“It’s ok”, I said, “I’ll carry her”.
+“It’s OK”, I said, “I’ll carry her”.
 What on earth was I thinking!
 The walk took us an hour, all uphill, over mud trenches and boulders, and I did this with a squiggly 4 year old on my back!
-She may be little but she’s a deadweight when she wants to be.
+She may be little but she’s a dead weight when she wants to be.

-Exhausted and cold, we finally made it back to the car, not before hearing some night owls hooting in the distance.
-An eerie darkness had started and we found it hard to see Big Ol’ Blue even though she was the only car left.
+Exhausted and cold, we finally made it back to the car.
+Not before hearing some night owls hooting in the distance.

-Overall it was a fantastic walk, I think we covered 7 miles in total.
-My calves certainly felt it the next day.
-But, I like a challenge as it makes it more worth while for the tears and frustrations that come with hiking with 3 children.
-They are hard work sometimes but to see their faces when we come across something like Sgwd Yr Eira makes the troubles worth it.
+Overall it is a fantastic walk.
+I think we covered 7 miles in total and my calves certainly felt it the next day.
+But, I like a challenge as it makes it more worthwhile for the tears and frustrations that come with hiking with 3 children.
+They are hard work sometimes, but to see their faces when we come across something like Sgwd Yr Eira makes the troubles worth it.
 It may not be Niagra Falls but it sure feels like it to them.